 On the sternum mid-line, at the level of the third inter-costal space.

 Transversely upwards or downwards, just under the skin.
 Up to 1 cun.
 (However, obtaining deqi isn’t easy, I find.)

 This point, Conception Vessel 19 and 20, each has a different name.

 However, they all do much the same, although perhaps their different names bestow important distinctions that I don’t properly understand.

 Locally, they are helpful where patients feel stuffy or tight-chested, or where something swallowed is causing local pain or won’t go down.

 Ren 18’s name is translated as ‘Jade Hall’ and refers to the space within the thorax occupied by the Lungs.

 The Lungs have enormous importance in Chinese medicine.
 Through them we acquire Qi: we inspire and can be inspired, as when after climbing a mountain we get a different perspective on ourselves, our place in the world and in life.

-So I've sometimes used this point when I thought that someone's health was good, their Qi was good, but their spirit was low.
+So I’ve sometimes used Conception Vessel 18 when I thought that someone’s health was good, their Qi was good, but their spirit was low.